 The first recall petition against an MP was triggered in July 2018 after the House of Commons agreed to suspend Ian Paisley, the MP for North Antrim, for 30 Parliamentary ‘sitting days’ from 4 September 2018.
 The petition did not attract the required number of signatures to recall Mr Paisley, so he remained an MP.

 The second recall was triggered on 5 March 2019.
-The Speaker of the House of Commons announced that he would write to the petitions officer for the Peterborough constituency to inform them that Fiona Onasanya was subject to a recall process.
+The Speaker of the House of Commons announced that he would write to the petition officer for the Peterborough constituency to inform them that Fiona Onasanya was subject to a recall process.
 This followed her conviction and three-month prison sentence for perverting the course of justice.
 Ms Onasanya appeal against the conviction was rejected.
 This ended of the appeals process, therefore triggering the first recall condition.
-The Peterborough petition was open from Tuesday 19 March to Wednesday 1 May 2019.
-The number of signatures for the petition to succeed was 6,967.
+The petition was open from Tuesday 19 March until Wednesday 1 May 2019.

 Brecon and Radnorshire petition

-On 21 June 2019, the petitions officer for Powys announced that they had given notice to the Speaker that the petition was successful and that therefore teh Brecon and Radnorshire seat was vacant.
-There had been 10,005 valid signatures.
+On 21 June, the petition officer for Powys announced that notice had been given to the Speaker that the petition had been successful and that the Brecon and Radnorshire seat was vacant.
+The number of valid signatures received was 10,005.

 A by-election was held on 1 August 2019.
-The local Conservative Party has selected Chris Davies as its candidate who lost the seat to the Liberal Democrat’s Jane Dodds.
+The local Conservative Party selected Chris Davies as its candidate who lost the seat to the Liberal Democrat’s Jane Dodds.
 In the general election of December 2019, the Conservatives regained the seat.

 Only about 30 countries have some form of recall mechanism.
 The exact mechanism of recall varies between these countries.
 Some allow national elected officials to be recalled and others only allow regional or local representatives to be recalled.